Lattice QCD study of $\pi\Sigma-\bar{K}N$ scattering and the $\Lambda(1405)$ resonance: Spectrum computation

 Energies are determined from correlated-$\chi^2$ fits to both single- and two-exponential fit forms over various fit ranges $[t_{\rm min}, t_{\rm max}]$, which are additionally compared to a ``geometric-exp series'' form~\cite{Bulava:2022vpq}

 which consists of four free parameters.
-We also explored a ``multi-exponential'' variant of the geometric-exp series, with the replacement $Be^{-Mt}\rightarrow \sum_n B_n e^{-M_nt}$.
+The geometric exponential series is sometimes found to be successful at estimating excited-state contamination of a correlator by using an infinite tower of evenly-separated states.
 The optimal fit for an energy determination is chosen so that the statistical error on the energy encompasses any variation between fit forms and is reasonably insensitive to $t_{\rm min}$.
 However, the open temporal boundary conditions limit the range of the correlation functions.
 For our choice of source time-slices this results in $t_{\rm max}=25a$.
 At the same time, the energy gap between the desired ground state and unwanted excited states decreases as the pion mass is lowered to the physical point.
 The limited time range and small energy gap often result in an insufficient description of the data using the single-exponential fit form.
 The two-exponential form and the `geometric-exp' form, however, do result in suitable descriptions of the data and provide consistent energy determinations.

-Determinations of the pion, kaon, nucleon, $\Sigma$, and $\Lambda$, masses are shown in Fig.~\ref{fig:rest_masses} and their values are presented in Table~\ref{tab:masses}.
+Determinations of the pion, kaon, nucleon, $\Sigma$, and $\Lambda$ masses are shown in Fig.~\ref{fig:rest_masses} and their values are presented in Table~\ref{tab:masses}.
 This table also includes the $\eta$ mass, as well as the pion and kaon decay constants.
 The hadrons listed in this table are all stable in the absence of electroweak interactions and in the isospin limit with $m_u=m_d$.

 Before extracting a spectrum of stationary-state energies, the correlation matrix $C_{ij}(t)$ in a given symmetry channel is transformed\cite{Michael:1982gb} to a diagonal form $D_{ab}(t)$ using the eigenvectors $v_n(t_0, t_{\rm d})$ of the GEVP